Heart and Blood Conditions

 - Fainting or feeling weak or dizzy when active

-Babies born with severe aortic stenosis may have to work hard to breathe, have poor appetite or trouble feeding, and failure to thrive.
+Babies born with severe aortic stenosis may have to work hard to breathe, have poor appetite or trouble feeding, and

 They may also show signs of shock because their heart cannot pump enough blood to the rest of their body.
 Signs of cardiogenic shock include: